-So what is Domestika and is it worth your time?
-I’ve been using Domestika for nearly five years now, and it’s quickly become my favorite online course platform.
+So what is Domestika, and is it worth your time?
+I’ve been using Domestika for over five years now, and it’s quickly become my favorite online course platform.

 Ready to see what it’s all about?
 Click the button below to create a free account today!